Skip Navigation

 • chemical bonding and radiation

-Unlike other similar chemistry programmes, we do not focus as heavily on exams as a form of assessment.
+Unlike other similar chemistry degrees, we do not focus as heavily on exams as a form of assessment.

 We will also be using our industry contacts, so there will be guest speakers coming in to deliver lectures and seminars, providing useful insights into the various organisations.
 There may also be opportunities to collaborate through industry visits.